akashmathur-2212/Portfolio/README.md

 ## 🛠️ Coding LLMs from Scratch

-Explore the internals of transformer models by building LLM components **from scratch in PyTorch**.
+Explore the internals of transformer model by building LLM components **from scratch in PyTorch**.
 This educational project includes self-attention, positional encoding, and training logic.

 | Description | Link |
 |------------|------|